UrielCh/voicemaker/README.md

 ### Engine voicemaker.in

-to use voicemaker.in API you must define your developper token in the `VOICEMAKER_IN_TOKEN` environement variable.
+To use voicemaker.in API you must define your developer token in the `VOICEMAKER_IN_TOKEN` environment variable.

 ```typescript
 import { VoiceMaker, VoiceMakerRequest } from 'voicemaker';